-Sarah, of Under the Olive Branch, explains why she does not believe in spanking in a well researched and chatty post entitled, A person’s a person no matter how small.
+Sarah explains why she does not believe in spanking in a well researched and chatty post entitled, A person’s a person no matter how small.
 She also answers some common arguments for spanking with counter arguments, which many will find helpful.

 More about Teaching